InjectiveLabs/docs/source/includes/_spotrpc.md

 ## SubaccountTradesList

-Get trades of a subaccount
+Get trades of a subaccount.

 ### Request Parameters